GMP Standard Operating Procedures (SOP)

 Biological Waste Destruction

-Biological Materials: Includes media (both dehydrated and commercially prepared); diagnostic kits, e.g., a staphylase kit; LAL reagents, and live microorganisms.
-All tested products and their containers.
-Sterility Room waste (Rubbish).
+Biological Materials: This includes media (both dehydrated and commercially prepared), diagnostic kits, such as a staphylase kit, LAL reagents, and live microorganisms.
+It also consists of all tested products and their containers and sterility room waste (Rubbish).

 Depyrogenation of Glassware